Master´s program in Artificial Intelligence and Machine Learning

 Overview

-• Scope: 120 credit points need to be acquired during this four semester program
+• Scope: 120 credit points over four semesters (regular program duration)

 • Language requirement: Applicants must provide proof of their English skills: UNIcert level III, TOEFL test (Paper 550, CBT 213, iBT 95), IELTS 7.0, CEFR C1 or equivalent.